acousineau/treehouse/css_layout_techniques/notes.md

 There is also unwanted whitespace in between elements because line breaks and tabs are rendered as spaces for inline elements.
 To rectify - add a NEGATIVE MARGIN

+There is also an issue when the viewport size in narrower - to rectify give header a whitespace value NOWRAP...
+However... this causes the elements to extend beyond their container